-Below is a summary of our investment team’s current perspective on how the crisis is impacting our portfolios, Impax Asset Management Group, and the global investment outlook.
+Below is a summary of our investment team’s latest perspective on how the crisis is impacting our portfolios, Impax Asset Management Group, and the global investment outlook.

 For our Listed Equity and Fixed Income strategies:

 - Impax has no direct holdings in either Russian or Ukrainian equities or fixed income securities.
-We have also implemented a trade block on Russian and Belarus securities across all products effective 10 March.
+We have also implemented a trade block on Russian and Belarusian securities across all products effective 10 March 2022.
 This block will be reviewed end September 2022.

 - Direct revenue exposure to Russia and Ukraine in companies held within Impax strategies is very limited.

-- The current tension has initially led to inflationary rises in oil, gas and soft commodities.
+- The impact of the conflict has driven inflationary rises in the global prices of oil, gas and soft commodities.
 This has led to strong performance from names in the MSCI GICS Energy sector, to which Impax strategies have no exposure.

-- There are potential secondary effects on Impax strategies from these rises in commodity prices:
+- There are potential secondary effects on Impax strategies from higher commodity prices:

 - Impax expects the rising cost of energy and oil derivatives will impact companies to varying degrees depending on their hedging policies and ability to pass through higher input costs.

 - Impax also expects this rise in input prices to drive an increased focus on energy efficiency as, longer-term, energy spikes tend to accelerate the shift to diversify and decarbonise.